-When attackers hit their target, consumers flee, and state and federal agencies investigate, file and win legal claims in the millions of dollars.
-Hackers with malicious intent can compromise tens of millions of credit cards, leading to hundreds of millions of dollars in costs.
+When attackers hit their targets, consumers flee, and state and federal agencies investigate, file and win legal claims in the millions of dollars.
+Malicious hackers can compromise tens of millions of credit cards, leading to hundreds of millions of dollars in costs.
 Breaches can cost C-level executives their jobs.
 Settlements require companies to institute additional security measures and undergo greater scrutiny.
-After a breach, years of negative press are almost guaranteed and damage control is critical.
+After a breach, years of negative press are almost guaranteed, and damage control is critical.

 These costs are driving organizations to adopt real-time incident response techniques that limit damage and reduce recovery time and costs.
 Generally, the better the incident response process, the better the outcome will be.

 Failing at incident response can happen in many ways, which can add to the losses.
 To avoid making mistakes during incident response, organizations should look to credible incident response frameworks.
 Organizations can use these frameworks to refine an incident response plan, avoid response missteps and cap the casualties of the next breach.